-There has been some murmurings about the safety of aluminum foil in cooking in general, with some saying that elements of the metal will be transferred to your food.
-Actually most food already has traces of aluminum in it, so using this type of foil will simply increase these levels.
+There have been some murmurings about the safety of aluminum foil in cooking in general, with some saying that elements of the metal will be transferred to your food.
+Actually, most food already has traces of aluminum in it, so using this type of foil will simply increase these levels.
 There is a study over at the National Center for Biotechnology Information, which found that baking meat in silver foil increased its aluminum levels by between 75% and 375% (depending on the type of meat).
 And it is suggested that this transfer can be more when high heats are involved, and air fryers do use some of the highest heats in cooking!!

 So it does seem a real possibility that this is an actual thing and should be considered further.
 You can read the full study HERE.
 Some scientists are starting to make links between increased aluminum in your diet and Alzheimer’s disease.
 Just be aware that this is a tentative link right now!

 Most people seem to have accepted the use of kitchen foil in cooking, as most people I know use it without even thinking.
 I would suggest doing your own research if you are worried about this, as I am not a scientist or medical expert in any way.